Moonee-Publishing-LTD/Moonee_Test/README.md

    1. Downloading the MOON SDK
-The current version of the MOON SDK is version 1.3.7  (link is sent by slack bot)
+The current version of the MOON Light SDK is version 1.0.3  (link is sent by slack bot)
 **Notice: For this test use only Facebook, Game analytics and Adjust SDKs features!**
   2. Setting Up Moon SDK: